Pirate FlagPirates and PrivateersPirate Flag

 Poseidon, 2020, ISBN 978-1-67818-234-2, US $49.95

 Perhaps, Brooks says it best: “This book is an attempt to retell the stories of each pirate, but only from the actual primary source records available.”
-(2) As he explains, one of the go-to resources that researchers often consult and quote is the 1724 edition of Captain Johnson’s A General History of the Robberies and Murders of the Most Notorious Pyrates.
+(2) As he explains, one go-to resource that researchers often consult and quote is the 1724 edition of Captain Johnson’s A General History of the Robberies and Murders of the Most Notorious Pyrates.
 Relying on this book isn’t the best documentary evidence because the true identity of the author is unknown; the chapters are a blend of fact and fiction; and it’s a secondary resource that fails to identify where the author secured his information.
 To provide historians, researchers, and pirate aficionados with a resource that is more accurate and provides citations for the quoted documents, Brooks compiled this collection.
-He began with the list of 209 pirates who took advantage of the King’s pardon in 1718 and surrendered to Captain Vincent Pearse.
-From there, he expanded the contents through his own research and with the help of other experts.
+He begins with the list of 209 pirates who take advantage of the king’s pardon in 1718 and surrender to Captain Vincent Pearse.
+From there, Brooks expands the contents through his own research and with the help of other experts.

 Testimonies are included with some entries.
 These are invaluable, but they aren’t easy to read because of the ink color chosen to differentiate between Query and Response.
 The questions are in black, but the answers are in light gray, which is difficult to see, let alone read.